Dre Campbell Farm

 Protecting your plants from unwanted garden pests and crop-killing diseases means keeping a close eye on them.

-Check them constantly for signs of infestation, but keep in mind that not all insects are bad.
-Some insects like ladybugs and dragonflies are ones you should keep close, as they prey on some harmful insects.
+Check them constantly for signs of infestation, but remember that not all insects harm plants.
+Some, like ladybugs and dragonflies, are ones you should keep close by, as they prey on some harmful insects.

-Some of the bad insects and related pests to watch out for are aphids, cutworms, hornworms, spider mites, and slugs.
-However, don’t panic if you spot a few.
-Pluck them off!
+Some harmful insects and related pests to watch out for are aphids, cutworms, hornworms, spider mites, and slugs.
+However, don’t panic if you spot a few—pick them off!

-And if the bugs get out of control, consider using some organic insecticidal soap or other natural pest control methods.
+If the bugs get out of control, consider using organic insecticidal soap or other natural pest-control methods.

-Plant diseases are a little harder to deal with.
-Plus, there are so many of them you may find it difficult to learn some of the names.
+Plant diseases are a little more complex to deal with.
+Plus, there are so many of them that you may find it difficult to learn some of the names.
 Anthracnose, botrytis gray mold, and early blight are common tomato plant diseases.

-One common sign of mold is visible white patches on the leaves, while early blight will show black or brown spots on lower leaves.
+One common sign of mold is visible white patches on the leaves, while early blight shows black or brown spots on lower leaves.

-The best solution is to stop pests and diseases before they ever have a chance to take hold.
-This is where good plant neighbors for tomatoes can be useful.
+The best solution is to stop pests and diseases before they can take hold.
+This is where good plant neighbors for tomatoes can be helpful.

 Harvesting

-When harvest time arrives, don’t pick tomatoes before they start to ripen.
-They will ripen much better on the vine than they would if harvested too early.
+When harvest time arrives, don’t pick tomatoes before they ripen.
+They will ripen much better on the vine than if harvested too early.

-Pick when the fruits have full, deep color.
+Pick when the fruits are full and deep in color.
 Also, keep them at room temperature.
-Storing tomatoes in the refrigerator can make them lose their flavor and texture [2].
+Storing tomatoes in the refrigerator can cause them to lose flavor and texture [2].

 If the growing season ends before they all ripen, pull the entire plant out of the ground with the fruit attached and hang it somewhere cool indoors.